charlesreid1/csc-142/1_Intro/README.md

-# 01Intro - Introduction to Java
+# Chapter 1: Introduction to Java

-This directory contains materials related to Chapter 1 of Reges and Stepp, Introduction to Java.

 ## Outline of Material